Multilingualism: Interaction between speakers of different languages

-Sometimes a pidgin language may develop.
-A pidgin language is a fusion of two languages that is mutually understandable for both speakers.
-Some pidgin languages develop into real languages (such as Papiamento in Curaçao or Singlish in Singapore) while others remain as slangs or jargons (such as Helsinki slang, which is more or less mutually intelligible both in Finnish and Swedish).
-In other cases, prolonged influence of languages on each other may have the effect of changing one or both to the point where it may be considered that a new language is born.
-For example, many linguists believe that the Occitan language and the Catalan language were formed because of a population speaking a single Occitano-Romance language was divided into political spheres of influence of France and Spain, respectively.
-Yiddish is a complex blend of Middle High German with Hebrew and borrowings from Slavic languages.
+Sometimes pidgins develop.
+A pidgin is a fusion of two or more languages that is grammatically simplified but can be understood by native speakers of any of the original languages.
+Some pidgins develop into "real" creole languages (such as Papiamento in Curaçao or Singlish in Singapore), while others simply evolve into slangs or jargons (such as Helsinki slang, which remains more or less mutually intelligible with standard Finnish and Swedish).
+In other cases, prolonged influence of languages on each other may have the effect of changing one or both of them to the point a new, non-creole language is born.
+For example, many linguists believe that the Occitan language and the Catalan language were formed because a population speaking a single Occitano-Romance language was divided by the political spheres of influence of France and Spain, respectively.
+Yiddish is a complex blend of Middle High German with Hebrew and also has borrowings from Slavic languages.

-Bilingual interaction can even take place without the speaker switching.
+Bilingual interaction can even take place without speakers switching between languages or fusing them together.
 In certain areas, it is not uncommon for speakers to use a different language within the same conversation.
 This phenomenon is found, amongst other places, in Scandinavia.
 Most speakers of Swedish, Norwegian and Danish can communicate with each other speaking their respective languages, while few can speak both (people used to these situations often adjust their language, avoiding words that are not found in the other language or that can be misunderstood).
 Using different languages is usually called non-convergent discourse, a term introduced by the Dutch linguist Reitze Jonkman.
 To a certain extent, this situation also exists between Dutch and Afrikaans, although everyday contact is fairly rare because of the distance between the two respective communities.
 Another example is the former state of Czechoslovakia, where two closely related and mutually intelligible languages (Czech and Slovak) were in common use.
 Most Czechs and Slovaks understand both languages, although they would use only one of them (their respective mother tongue) when speaking.
 For example, in Czechoslovakia, it was common to hear two people talking on television each speaking a different language without any difficulty understanding each other.
-This bilinguality still exists nowadays, although it has started to deteriorate after Czechoslovakia split up.
+This bilingualism still exists nowadays, although it has started to deteriorate since Czechoslovakia split up.